How to Lose Weight without Dieting

 Okay, now let’s get started.

-There is no real order to these and I treat them all as equally important, so as long as you just pick one and practice it for a week or so or until you feel confident enough that you can manage it consistently for most days and meals, feel free to advance to the next level by adding another skill to practice and so on until you can manage most of the skills most of the time.
+There is no real order to these, and I treat them all as equally important.
+As long as you just pick one and practice it for a week or so or until you feel confident enough that you can manage it consistently for most days and meals.
+Feel free to advance to the next level by adding another skill to practice and so on until you can accomplish most of the skills most of the time.

-Double check with yourself to see if you are really hungry before you start eating.
+Double check with yourself to see if you are starving before you start eating.